-The overgrown being, a hairy hybrid of chamois and ibex with a big head, big horns, claws on front pair of legs ad hooves on back ones lives in valleys of Lombardian Alps.
-An awesome jumper, what can manage even the widest valley by a couple of jumps.
+The overgrown being, a hairy hybrid of chamois and ibex with a big head, big horns, claws on the front pair of legs ad hooves on the back ones lives in the valleys of the Lombardian Alps.
+An awesome jumper, who can manage even the widest valley with a couple of jumps.
 Sometimes morose, sometimes kind; we heard a story where gigiat saved a climber helplessly hanging on the wall, as well as mentions of its diet: it isn‘t a strict herbivore, and it occasionally fills in the necessary amount of protein by eating heedless tourists.

 Illustration comes from http://www.saliinvetta.com/culture-e-tradizioni/2206-il-gigiat-leggendario-animale-della-val-masino, CC BY-SA 4.0, via Wikimedia Commons